mdepha01/Cisco-CCNA-Basics/Lab1/password-configuration.md

 5. Enable password encryption Encrypt both passwords.
 6. View the running configuration file agan. are the passwords encrypted?
 7. Save configurations to memory.
+8. Disable password encryption.
+Are the passwords encrypted?

 # Solutions:
 1. Lab1.png shows the topology of the routers.